 Location: 22 St Clair Ave E, Toronto, Ontario

-Base Building team: Gensler (Architecture), Brown and Company (Structural)
+Base Building: Gensler (Architecture), Brown and Company (Structural)

 General Contractor: Kilbarry Hill Construction Limited